James Bye: Early life

 James Edward Bye was born on 23 February 1984 in Basingstoke, to parents Leonard and Pauline.
-He has a younger sister, Amy.
+He has a younger sister.
 Bye attended the Hurst Community College in Baughurst, before enrolling at Queen Mary's College in Basingstoke.

 Career

 Bye's first acting role was in a 2006 episode of the television series The Bill as Tom Burrows.
 He later had a part in the film Cemetery Junction in 2010, followed by appearances in the films Hummingbird (2013) and The Hooligan Factory (2014), as well as the miniseries The Great Train Robbery (2013).
 In October 2014, Bye was cast in the role of Martin Fowler in the BBC One soap opera EastEnders.
 His character was killed off during the live episode of the show's 40th anniversary on 20 February 2025, with Bye consequently departing the series.
 In 2022, he competed in series 20 of the dancing show Strictly Come Dancing.
-He is set to play Mr. Darcy in the stage adaptation of P. D. James's mystery novel Death Comes to Pemberley (a sequel to Jane Austen's Pride and Prejudice), which will tour the UK from 1 May to 13 September 2025.
+He played Mr. Darcy in the stage adaptation of P. D. James's mystery novel Death Comes to Pemberley (a sequel to Jane Austen's Pride and Prejudice), which toured the UK from 1 May to 13 September 2025.

 Personal life

-Bye and his wife Victoria married in 2012, four years after they began dating.
-They have four sons.
+Bye married his wife Victoria in 2012..
+The couple have four sons.